cjtu/craterpy/README.md

 ```bash
 pip install craterpy
 ```
-- **Note**: Craterpy is currently only tested on Ubuntu and OS X but may work on some versions of Windows.
+- **Note**: Craterpy is tested on latest long-term support versions of Windows, OS X and Ubuntu, and Python version 3.10 and up.

 ## Contributing